 3 cups broth (I used fake chicken broth)

 ¼-½ tsp saffron

 1. First, sauté the aromatics for the vegan paella.
 In a large, flat skillet, add the olive oil, garlic, scallion and a dash of salt.
 Sauté over medium heat for ~2 minutes or until the onions are soft.
 Then, add the smoked paprika and garlic powder, and stir around another 30 seconds.

 2. Add the cauliflower, red bell pepper, and carrots.
 Stir around over medium-low heat for 3 minutes.

 3. Add the green peas, artichoke hearts, green olives, and the broth.
 Bring to a boil.

 4. Add the saffron and boil another 30 seconds.
 Then, add the rice by evenly pouring it over the broth, and then, moving the skillet back and forth.
 The rice will sink to the bottom of the skillet and the vegetables will rise to the top.
 Do not stir the vegan paella at any point in the cooking process.

 5. Boil the rice on high heat for 10 minutes without a lid.
 If the broth needs to be redistributed in the skillet, move the skillet back and forth.
 After the 10 minutes is up, turn the burner down to low heat for 5 minutes.
 (See the notes above if you would like to create the soccorat, or crusty rice on the bottom)

 6. When the 5 minutes is up and most of the broth is reduced, remove the skillet from heat, and cover with a lid for 10 minutes.
-Remove the lid, top with fresh parsley, and serve with lemon wedges on the side.
+Remove the lid, top with fresh parsley, and serve this vegan paella with olives and artichokes with some lemon wedges on the side.
 Squeeze lemon juice over your rice, and enjoy!